inet-framework/inet/showcases/visualizer/canvas/datalinkactivity/doc/index.rst

 Goals
 -----

-With INET simulations, it is often useful to be able to visualize network traffic.
-INET offers several visualizers for this task, operating at various levels of the network stack.
-In this showcase, we examine :ned:`DataLinkVisualizer` that can provide graphical feedback about data link level traffic.
+Visualizing network traffic is an important aspect of running simulations.
+INET provides various visualizers to help you understand the network activity, including :ned:`DataLinkVisualizer` which focuses on the data link level.
+This module allows you to see the visual representation of the data link level traffic in the form of arrows that fade as the traffic ceases.

-The showcase consists of five simulation models, each demonstrating different features of the data link activity visualizer.
+This showcase features five different simulation models, each designed to demonstrate different capabilities of the data link activity visualizer.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/datalinkactivity <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/datalinkactivity>`__